What Do Physical Therapist Do?

 - Prognosis Innovation Healthcare ChartAccess

-Education needed to be a Physical Therapist:
+What education is needed to be a Physical Therapist?

 How Long Does it Take to Become a Physical Therapist (PT)?

-Where Physical Therapists Work
+Where Physical Therapists Are Employed

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported